sendgrid/docs/source/User_Guide/Marketing_Campaigns/design_editor.md

 The Image Details tab opens.
 1. Insert your image in the campaign by clicking **Save Image**.

 {% anchor h3 %}
-Editing an HTML module
-{% endanchor h3 %}

-*To edit module HTML:*

-1. Select the module in the design editor and click the **&lt; &gt;** icon.
-A window opens where you can edit the module’s HTML.

-1. When you are finished editing the HTML, click **Update**.

-{% info %}
-If you make any structural code changes, you need to convert the module to a code module.
-{% endinfo %}If you make any structural code changes, you need to convert the module to a code module.

-{% anchor h3 %}
 Using Custom HTML
 {% endanchor h3 %}